 We are your general counsel who help you take advantage of your business opportunities while managing your risk.

 Wendy is a founding and managing partner of Nolan Heimann, the only law firm featuring a practice area dedicated to location-based and immersive entertainment.
 Wendy’s clients run the gamut in this special industry and include owners, operators, developers, licensors, licensees, designers, studios, consultants, technology providers, and more.
 In addition to providing traditional legal counsel, Wendy provides strategic business counsel to assist her clients in the growth, monetization, and maximization of opportunities for intellectual properties, content, brands, developments, and technologies.
 Entertainment and business united for Wendy right from the start in her early role as Executive Director of the renowned landmark, The Chicago Theatre, and her associated work in assisting the city’s efforts to revitalize its North Loop.
-And it was in the windy city where the former talent agent began her legal career with the international law firm Mayer Brown after graduating from The University of Chicago Law School.
+And, it was in the windy city where the former talent agent began her legal career with the international law firm Mayer Brown after graduating from The University of Chicago Law School.
 Wendy went on to serve as an executive at Universal Studios, heading up Business and Legal Affairs for Universal Creative, the division responsible for the concept, design and development of all domestic and international theme parks, resorts and attractions.
 Prior to co-founding Nolan Heimann, Wendy chaired the immersive and location-based entertainment department of the law firm Zuber, Lawler & Del Duca.
 She is an active member and pro-bono counsel of the Themed Entertainment Association and has sat on several advisory boards, including the Board of Advisors of Immersive Tech, a nonprofit committed to supporting the development and adoption of immersive experiential technology.
-Wendy likes to think of herself as the poster child for “Don’t Stop Now!”, having produced and hosted her own music/talk radio show, as well as fulfilling her lifelong desire to be a drummer.
-She now plays drums for the LA-based band, Crinoline, plays throughout Southern California with an occasional jaunt to Vegas.
+In addition to her dedication to immersive entertainment, Wendy is a passionate drummer.
+Her LA-based band, Crinoline, plays throughout Southern California with an occasional jaunt to Vegas.
 A Doors fan, Wendy often quotes Jim Morrison: “The most important kind of freedom is to be what you really are.”
 She applies that philosophy to all aspects of her professional and personal life and always encourages her clients to do the same.

 • University of Chicago Law School, J.D.